 Pass On It is a youth activation project created by South Bay Families Connected.
 The mission of the project is to encourage teens to find their own personal and fact-based reasons to say "I'll pass" to the things that hold them back, like smoking and vaping.
 The project is being piloted at participating SBFC Partner Schools.

 Parents and educators may encourage teens to research the facts (see buttons below) and write about their own "Top Five Reasons to Pass" on Tobacco and vaping.
-When a good fit, parents and educators may suggest that their teen(s) share their blog or video with other youth by entering the Pass On It anti-tobacco and vaping contest.
+When a good fit, parents and educators may suggest that their teen(s) share their blog for publication on the SBFC Teen blog page.
 Anonymous blogs are also accepted for publication.
 Please visit the Pass On It Facebook page or the SBFC Teen blog to see past blogs and videos from youth participants.
 All you have to do is share the the instructions below with a teen and encourage them to participate.
-FYI, our next Pass On It module will focus on healthy and unhealthy ways to alleviate stress.

 Instructions for Teens